 Much has changed in Lakeland’s 138-year history.
-We’ve scoured through the State Library and Archives of Florida to find postcards and photos of the Lakeland of old.
+We’ve scoured through the Lakeland Public Library, State Library, and Archives of Florida to find postcards and photos of the Lakeland of yore.
 Let’s take a look into the past to see how far we’ve come.

 Lake Morton